 Every couple wants their wedding invitation to be different from anything they’ve ever seen.
 They want their guests to take it out of the envelope and exclaim, “This invitation is so them!”
 Making an invitation your own doesn’t mean having to re-invent the wheel, however.
 It doesn’t need to be origami or make sounds—just a subtle yet distinctive detail or two is enough to give it personality.
 For Brittany and John’s winter wedding in New Jersey, that included the first initial of their new last name in a lovely script font and romantic die cut edges.
 Here, Brittany talks to us about her bi-coastal invitation ordering process and why you might want to brush up on your font knowledge.

-Tell me how you and your fiance met, and how did he propose?
+How did you and your fiance meet, and how did he propose?

-Tell me about the process of choosing/designing your wedding invitations — did you have something in mind going into the process and did that change as the process went on?
+Tell me about the process of choosing your wedding invitations and did you have something in mind going into your first appointment?
+Did that change?

 We ended up ordering our invitations at Papyrus in Westfield, NJ.
 We wanted something that was classic and timeless, as well as on theme with our white and gold color scheme.
 Being that we lived in California and were planning the wedding cross-country, my mom actually played a big part in the invitation process.
 She met with Papyrus in NJ while we met with the one in San Francisco.
 Thankfully, Papyrus was in both places, which made the process easier!